Rocky Road Cake (Cake Mix)

 For the Chocolate Buttercream

-- ¾ (180g) milk plus 2 Tablespoons or more if needed to reach the spreading consistency you like
+- ¾ cup (180g) milk plus 2 Tablespoons (Adjust to your consistency preferences)

 For the Chocolate Ganache